WilliamPasternak/Letter-Of-Recommendation/README.md

 #  Letter Of Recommendation Generator
 This project may only be mildly amusing at best, to a **very** small percentage of the population.
+It generates a "handwritten" letter of recomendation based on screen captured text written on lecture videos.

 **Link to project:**
 https://letter-of-recommendation.netlify.app/